Pong Kombat 2

 - Pong: the ball: The ball itself doesn’t follow proper physics, which leads to another problem: you’ll notice sometimes the ball will bounce from the bottom to the top of the screen over and over… and can be extremely annoying, especially when you slide your paddle and smack the ball.
 You expect the ball to move in that direction.
 I should have played around with the AI more and come up with some physics.
 Many times, the ball can get stuck behind your paddle or the opponent.
 Losing or winning a match like that feels so wrong.
 That could have been easily fixed.

 - The menus: A game that uses the keyboard as the main controls… you should be able to select the menu options with the keyboard arrows… not just the mouse.
 Feels weird.
 The options screen sucks.
 There really isn’t any options.
 There are more options in the debug menu.
 However, the option screen follows Mortal Kombat option screens: lack of options unless you used codes to unlock more options.

-Fighting a secret paddle: a match against Art Paddle or Wacky Paddle (the stars have to align perfectly to unlock Wacky) is nearly impossible.
+Fighting a secret paddle: a match against Wacky Paddle (the stars have to align perfectly to unlock Wacky) is nearly impossible.
 It’s almost equivalent to fighting Jade or Smoke in Mortal Kombat 2… except with even more downright cheap and punishing difficulty.
 I’m sure that was intended though.

 Even with all these call outs I’ve made on this game, I’m proud that my name is on it.
-We put a lot of hard work into the game.
-We didn’t have all the resources in the world but when I play it now, I can tell it was made with a lot of love.
+I put a lot of hard work into the game.
+I didn’t have all the resources in the world but when I play it now, I can tell it was made with a lot of love.